Sequential Adversarial Anomaly Detection for One-Class Event Data: Numerical experiments

 Our evaluation procedure is described as follows.
-We mix the above data sets, respectively, with 5,000 random ``normal'' sequences simulated by multiple Poisson processes.
-For each method on each data set, we perform the online detection procedure at every time step (a new event occurs) for all mixed sequences.
+We consider two sets of simulation data and two sets of real data, respectively.
+Each data set is divided into 80\% for training and 20\% for testing.
+To evaluate the performance of the fitted model, we first mix the testing set with 5,000 normal sequences, which are simulated by multiple Poisson processes, and then perform online detection.
+Note that we do not simulate normal sequences for the robbery data experiment, since we treat other types of crime as the alternative.
 The precision, recall, and $F_1$ score will be recorded accordingly.
-The method with higher precision, recall, and $F_1$ score at an earlier time step is more favorable.
+The method with higher precision, recall, and $F_1$ score at an earlier time step is more favorable than the others.